Researchers: Prof. S. Ramakrishnan and Ranjan Piyush

 She was pretty and charismatic.
+Her chic and poise revealed much about her meticulousness.
 Or, so said those who knew her from earlier days.
-Now, she was a picture that was far from pretty.
-Her hair was matted and unkempt, and she needed help with eating, bathing, brushing and just about any other routine chore.
-Memory lapses, wandering off on her own, and days of total reclusiveness have now become common.
-But she could recall clearly events from 20 years ago – birthdays and funerals alike.
-So clearly that she wanted to respond to invites that had expired decades ago.
+Now, she was a picture that was far from pretty; her hair was matted and unkempt, and she needed help with eating, bathing, brushing or just about any other chore.
+She had seen phases of deterioration – from random memory lapses to frantic calls to dear ones at odd times to total days of reclusiveness.
+Then came the terrifying days of her believing she was living in a time 20 years ago – recollecting birthdays and funerals alike, wanting to respond to invites that had expired decades ago.

 A person afflicted by Alzheimer’s may not remember having had breakfast, and in the same afternoon, may forget their own identity.
 Nightmarish as this prospect is, we do not yet have a cure for Alzheimer’s.
 A cure can mean very different things at different stages of evolution of medical science; halting the disease and postponing its onset are also equally important.
 Today, the ability to predict the onset of Alzheimer’s is of great interest to researchers and clinicians, with the hope that we may be able to equip impending victims of Alzheimer’s to face the first few years of affliction.